ChaimaJelassi/cs-test/README.md

 ```
 ![alt text](https://github.com/ChaimaJelassi/cs-test/blob/main/images/nps.PNG)

-Depending on the score given to the Net Promoter question, three categories of customers can be distinguished:
+After the processing of the feature as mentioned in this SQL query and depending on the score given to the Net Promoter question, three categories of customers can be distinguished:

 * Detractors = **avg_nps_score** **>0** and **<=3**  then **0**
 * Passives =  **avg_nps_score** **>3** and **<=6**  then **50**